neonfuz/nethack-controller/README.md

 ## Dependencies

+These are the system dependencies for running this project:

 * nethack
 * tmux
 * zsh (maybe not in future)

+## Building

+1. Update submodules to download dependencies

+        git submodule update --init

+2. Build binaries

+        make

 ## Running

 It works!
 Start a game of nethack with `zsh start.zsh`, and after your controller is plugged in, run `./main | zsh pipe.zsh`.
 Might have to modify source code to add support to your controller, or various features.